Skip to main content

 Binary Classification

-DECODA identifies the file type and classifies it into one of these categories:
+DECODA identifies the file type and classifies it into one of 27 categories:

 TypeDescription